ramigs/ramigs.dev/src/site/posts/2020-07-22-summer-dev-plan.md

 the software we deliver is **performance**.
 This is a domain that interests me a lot, so I want to keep studying it further.

-I've recently became aware of the term SRE (Site Reliability Engineering) watching a [live chat](https://www.youtube.com/watch?v=xiTbw64hrAM) with [Vinícius Moll](https://sretips.com.br/), on [Rodrigo Branas YouTube channel](https://www.youtube.com/channel/UCkqOofjb7nl6V8vXrIbGtiQ).
+I've recently became aware of the term SRE (Site Reliability Engineering), from watching a [live chat](https://www.youtube.com/watch?v=xiTbw64hrAM) with [Vinícius Moll](https://sretips.com.br/), on [Rodrigo Branas YouTube channel](https://www.youtube.com/channel/UCkqOofjb7nl6V8vXrIbGtiQ).